jenkinsci/xygeni-sensor-plugin/README.md

 Remember to encrypt the signing private ``key`` with a strong password !
 For the ``key-password``, create a Jenkins secret and use the secret name as value for the field.

+You can use ``xygeniSalt keygen`` command option to generate and save signing keys to use in this attestation command.

 ![xygenisalt-signer.png](docs/images/xygenisalt-signer.png)